 - 1 garlic clove chopped

 - 2 tablespoons olive oil

-- salt and freshly ground black pepper
+- 1/4 teaspoon black pepper

-- 1/2 pound buffalo mozzarella, torn into chunks
+- 1/2 pound buffalo mozzarella sliced

-- a handful of fresh basil leaves
+- a handful fresh basil leaves

 Preheat oven to 450 degrees.

-Roughly chop the tomatoes, and place in bowl with the garlic, (if using) oregano, oil and salt and pepper to taste.
+Roughly chop the tomatoes, and place in a bowl with the garlic, (if using) oregano, oil and salt, and pepper to taste.
 If your tomatoes are very juicy, you might want to strain off some of the juice.

 Roll out pizza into a 12 inch round, place round onto a baking sheet.
-Top with the tomato mixture, spreading it to the edges but leaving a boarder.
+Top with the tomato mixture, spreading it to the edges but leaving a border.
 Scatter over the cheese and basil.

 Drizzle over the oil.
 Bake for 10-14 minutes, the cheese should be bubbly, and the crust should be slightly browned.